 - Slower updates.

 Elementary OS has one of the best user interface designs compared to other popular Linux distros.
 From the wallpapers to the icons, everything looks and feels great.
 The distro comes with the Pantheon desktop environment and is based on GNOME.
 The latest update is dubbed Elementary OS 5.1 Hera and brings forward a freshly designed Greeter and Onboarding experience.
 And it also has Flatpak support with Sideload and AppCenter.
 You can have an even better experience by setting up the hot corners in Elementary OS.

-There are a few pre-installed apps such as the Epiphany browser, Geary email client, Calendar app and more.
+There are a few pre-installed apps such as the Epiphany browser, Geary email client, Calendar app, and more.
 Although, you might want to download Google Chrome or Firefox for a better browsing experience.
-Additionally, you can search and install apps from the AppCenter.
+Additionally, you can search and install apps from AppCenter.
 All in all, Elementary OS is perfect for first-time Linux users and those who’ve been using Linux for years.

 Now here’s a Linux distro that is arguably just as beautiful if not better than Elementary OS.